 The study of VFs also finds application in the robotic field, where it is used to improve the kinematics of humanoid agents (such as iCub) by making them increasingly human-like, and to study human-robot interactions.

-This line of research investigates the role of VFs in the autism spectrum condition (ASC), which is characterized by some difficulties in social interaction and communication.
-In particular, studies conducted by our laboratory have shown that ASC children are able to recognize (Di Cesare et al., 2017) and express ( Di Cesare et al., 2024) VFs, but in a different way from neurotypicals (NT).
-We are working to combine these findings with the use of robotics and to improve clinical interventions .
+Several of our studies have investigated the role of VFs in autism spectrum condition (ASC), a neurodevelopmental condition characterized by challenges in social interaction and communication.
+Our findings indicate that individuals with ASC show impairments in both the perception (Di Cesare et al., 2017) and execution (Di Cesare et al., 2024) of VFs compared to neurotypical (NT) children.
+We are currently working to integrate these findings with robotics to develop improved clinical interventions.

 If you want to read more about this topic, click here Article PDF